comagnan/cv/english.md

 - Lead a team of four developers using Scrum methodology, highlighting each member's strength
 - Manage product teams, for example during the development of a new metadata discovery functionality
 - Transfer knowledge on our products, establish feedback loops, d post-mortems, with the goal of continuous progress
+- Overhaul our processes for deployment, validation and monitoring, and doing so improve the quality of Coveo services both within and outside the team

 `2017-21`
 __Coveo ~ Developer, Connectors Infrastructure__

 - Develop and maintain Cloud microservices with a focus on scalability and security
-- Design an on-premises orchestrator, called Maestro, used to push customer content to their Coveo Cloud index from within their firewall
+- Deliver an on-premises orchestrator used to push customer content to their Coveo Cloud index from within their firewall
 - Work in a "full-stack" environment, from Terraformed infrastructure-as-code to front-end with TypeScript
-- Technologies include: AWS, Terraform, Jenkins, Java, C#, Python, React, Groovy, etc.

 `2016`
 __DimOnOff ~ Software Development Intern, R&D__

 - Develop a lightweight platform for management of light sources, running on embedded Linux micro-computers
-- Technologies used: Python with Sphinx-based documentation, Jira, MySQL

 `2015`
 __Coveo ~ Software Development Intern, Connectors__